• Home

 Cut the beans to fit the jar

 Trim the string beans to fit the jars and remain submerged in the pickling solution.
-The trimmings can be frozen and used to make homemade stock.
+The trimmings can be added to salads, or frozen and used to make homemade stock.

 • Water bath canner or a large pot (8 quart tall) with a rack